Technology

 However, with the advent of generative AI like ChatGPT, we are on the cusp of realizing the full potential of remote and hybrid work by reducing — while not eliminating — the benefits of office visits.
 AI is not just a futuristic buzzword; it’s a transformative force that’s reshaping the workplace and redefining the meaning of work itself.

-I talk to five to ten leaders each week about hybrid and remote work, and in recent months, our conversations have centered on how generative AI can help us unlock the full power of remote and hybrid workforces.
+I talk to five to ten leaders each week about hybrid and remote work.
+In recent months, our conversations have centered on how generative AI can help us unlock the full power of remote and hybrid workforces.
 That includes enabling more effective information sharing, enhancing communication and collaboration, improving productivity and efficiency, supporting knowledge management and skill development, and ensuring security and privacy.

 Communication and coordination